DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 - *Description*: The query to send to datasource.
 May be a Jinja template.

   Jinja vars available are:
-  - **REMOTE_ATTRIBUTES**: The list of remote attribute names used in `attrsmapping`.
+  - **REMOTE_ATTRIBUTES**: the list of remote attribute names used in `attrsmapping`.
 May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
-  - **CACHED_VALUES**: The cache of previous polling.
+  - **CACHED_VALUES**: the cache of previous polling.
 A list of dictionaries, each dictionary is an entry with attrname as key, and corresponding value as value.
-  - **FETCHED_VALUES**: The fetched entries of current polling.
+  - **FETCHED_VALUES**: the fetched entries of current polling.
 A list of dictionaries, each dictionary is an entry with attrname as key, and corresponding value as value.
 - *Mandatory*: No
 - *Type*: string